 The Enneagram is the personality fad of today.
 It’s everywhere, and especially within Christian circles.
 Some love it; some roll their eyes at it; and some still may not know what it is.

 I have been personally studying the Enneagram for the past three and a half years and believe it to be a unique personality typing system.
 Of course, there are many other personal and professional typing methods available—Myers-Briggs Type Indicator, StrengthsFinder, and DiSC profile, to name a few.
 Still, I’ve not yet found a tool as helpful in understanding not just the what or how of one’s personality, but also the why.
 It gets into the nitty-gritty of the motivation behind why we live and view life the way we do.
 This creates a helpful framework of understanding self, as well as understanding others.
 I’ve found it so unique that I have made it part of the curriculum in a leadership class I teach.

 One book that I have recently revisited is Spiritual Rhythms for the Enneagram, by the Calhoun’s and Loughrige’s.
 Alongside Chris Heuertz’s The Sacred Enneagram, it is one of my favorite’s thus far.
 I particularly enjoy the emphasis of utilizing the Enneagram for spiritual formation.
 Not that the Enneagram is some intrinsically Christian tool.
 But it is a tool nonetheless, one that I believe can help with understanding self – how one was created, what pains (and trauma) we are dealing with, all in order to connect with our loving Creator and find wholeness.Continue reading

-As part of my blogging rhythm each year, today here is the 11th annual posting my top reads for the year (2020, the year of the pandemic).
+As part of my blogging rhythm each year, here is the 12th annual posting of my top reads for the year (2020, the year of the pandemic).
 The list is in no particular order.